-Riccardo Muti founds the Italian Opera Academy with a look to the past and a look to the future, as it has always been his style.
+Riccardo Muti founds the Italian Opera Academy with a look to the past and prospects for the future.

 Muti’s important project is addressed not only to young musicians from all over the world, but also to an audience of all ages that can attend all his rehearsing sessions in the theatre: rehearsals become real and actual concert-lessons.

 For over forty years, Riccardo Muti has been insisting on the importance of classical music in each individual’s development and human growth.
 During the rehearsal sessions, Muti teaches music and passes on his method of approach speaking in a simple and direct language.
 This way, Maestro inspires the general public to feel consciously involved and ready for listening.

 “In the Italian schools, Music is practically absent, if not worse.
 Music should be mandatory, like the Italian language.

 I’m a musician because my father believed that private teaching of music, compensating for the defects of the school, was fundamental for the education of young people.